bobmonsour/11tybundle.dev/content/blog/2023/11ty-bundle-25.md

 ---
 bundleIssue: 25
 eleventyComputed:
   title: "Issue {{ bundleIssue }} - Where to start?
-Robb Knight is on fire...Tim Brown arrives...And 1 release, 15 posts, and 10 sites to see."
+Robb Knight is on fire...Tim Brown arrives..."
   description: "Welcome to Issue {{ bundleIssue }} of the 11ty Bundle."
 date: 2023-12-29
 tags: